What Do Members Do

 • monitor support services and make sure they are safe

-This will require regular meetings of the Microboard, more often at the beginning or when there are issues that need to be addressed.
+This will require regular meetings of the Board, which will be held more frequently at the beginning or when issues need to be addressed.

-Below you will find additional information to explain the expectations of a Board Member and a Microboard:
+Below you will find additional information to explain the expectations of a Board Member:

-The Microboard may also want to access funding for the individual and do the following:
+The Microboard or Person Centred Society may want to access funding for the individual and do the following:

 • Become the employer and hire support workers.

-Microboards that decide to provide services must be well organized, committed, and have the time to be the employer of record.
-This can be time consuming in the beginning, but your Vela Mentor can help you.
+Microboards or Person Centred Societies that decide to become an employer must be organized, committed, and have the time to be the employer of record.
+In the beginning, this can be time-consuming, but your Vela Mentor can help you.

-If being the employer of record is too much for the Microboard to take on and your funding is from Community Living BC, you have several choices.
-You can:
+If being the employer of record is too much for the Board and your funding is from Community Living BC, you have several choices.

 • Request that the funding be directed through an approved service provider.

 • Access Individualized Funding.
 In this case the person can act as their own Agent or choose a trusted family member or friend to be the Agent.
-The Agent can either manage services directly through Direct Funding or request a Host Agency to manage the funding and provide supports and services needed.
+The Agent can either manage services directly through Direct Funding or request a Host Agency to manage the funding and provide support and services.

 • President – sets the agenda and runs the meetings of the society.